Apr 26 to Jun 16,2018

 Works by Faith Ringgold address issues of race, gender, and economic status.
 Among the works to be seen in Berlin is Ringgold’s Ego Painting (1969), expressing her political identity as a black feminist: the three words “Ringgold”, “black,” and “America” are arranged in geometric shapes in a color palette of blue, red, and black on the square canvas.
 Man (1967), also from the Black Light Series, illustrates Ringgold’s interest in African art and typographic design.
 Hate Is A Sin, a screen print from 2007, describes Ringgold’s experience with racism in New York in 1968.
 The large-size painted storyquilt Marlon Riggs: Tongues Untied, also exhibited in Berlin, was created in honor of the eponymous filmmaker and author shortly after his death in 1994.
 The benefit of the quilting technique for Ringgold has both historical-political and practical reasons: the painted quilts could easily be transported to lectures in schools and museums.
 The artist’s lifelong friendship with jazz musicians such as Sonny Rollins finds its expression in the series Jazz Drawings (2002-2003).

 In the context of the exhibition and in collaboration with the Ford Foundation, the Terra Foundation for American Art, and the U.S. Embassy, Faith Ringgold will be holding the Distinguished W.E.B.
-Dubois Lecture of the Humboldt University, moderated by Zoe Whitley, curator at Tate Modern (London).
+Dubois Lecture of the Humboldt University.

 The artist will be present at the opening of the exhibition on April 24, 2018 in Bundesallee 221, 10719 Berlin.